“I sought the LORD, and he heard me, and delivered me from all my fears.” (Psalm 34:4)

-There are many things in such a world as ours which can bring fear into human hearts -- fear of want, fear of war, fear of rejection, fear of the dark, and a multitude of others.
+There are many things in such a world as ours that can bring fear into human hearts—fear of want, fear of war, fear of rejection, fear of the dark, and a multitude of others.
 Some fears are rational, some are foolish, but all are very serious to those who experience them.

-At least 19 times in the New Testament we hear the words “fear not," or “be not afraid," on the lips of Christ.
+At least 19 times in the New Testament we hear the words “fear not” or “be not afraid” on the lips of Christ.
 Whenever phobias beset us or fears discourage us, deliverance is ours when we seek the Lord.
 Then “we may boldly say, The Lord is my helper, and I will not fear what man shall do unto me” (Hebrews 13:6).
-Even if we must sometimes “suffer for righteousness’ sake, happy are ye: and be not afraid of their terror, neither be troubled" (I Peter 3:14).
+Even if we must sometimes “suffer for righteousness’ sake, happy are ye: and be not afraid of their terror, neither be troubled” (1 Peter 3:14).

 Perhaps the greatest fear of all is the fear of death, but the Lord delivers us even from this fear, for He has conquered death.
 In His glorified body, He has said, “Fear not; I am the first and the last: I am he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death” (Revelation 1:17-18).
 HMM